ctsit/nacculator/README.md

-      -fvp                  Set this flag to process as fvp data -ivp                  Set this flag to process as ivp data -np                   Set this flag to process as np data -f {cleanPtid,updateField,replaceDrugId,fillDefault,fixC1S}, --filter {cleanPtid,updateField,replaceDrugId,fillDefault,fixC1S}
+      -fvp                  Set this flag to process as fvp data -ivp                  Set this flag to process as ivp data -np                   Set this flag to process as np data -f or --filter        Accepts one of {cleanPtid,updateField,replaceDrugId,fillDefault,fixC1S}
                             Set this flag to process the filter -file FILE            Path of the csv file to be processed.
-      -meta FILTER_META     Input file for the filter metadata (in case -filter is used)
+      -meta FILTER_META     Input file for the filter metadata (in case cleanPtid is used)

 Example Usage

     PYTHONPATH=. ./nacc/redcap2nacc.py  -np -file data.csv > data.txt

+To use a filter,

+    PYTHONPATH=. ./nacc/redcap2nacc.py  -f cleanPtid -meta someFileName.csv < data.csv > data.txt

+Only cleanPtid filter requires a meta file to be passed to it.
+Other filters do not need a meta tag.

 _Note: output is written to `STDOUT`; errors are written to `STDERR`; input can be `STDIN` or the first argument passed to `redcap2nacc`._